bandenawaz/2023-sapient-asde-ggn/README.md

 		- https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html

+		- as of today we have 3339 arch types

+- Introduction to DevOps,Working with Jenkins - building application with Jenkins, Understanding plugins, creating pipeline with groovy scriptRecap of Git working with BitBucket,

+	1. Java Program Written
+		1.1 can be regular java project
+		1.2 it could be maven project - mvn clean compile install test 1.3 we shall have 1 github repo with has maven project then build a pipeline project

 - Recap of Git working with BitBucket

-- Introduction to DevOps,Working with Jenkins - building application with Jenkins, Understanding plugins, creating pipeline with groovy scriptRecap of Git working with BitBucket, Intro to Ansible and Terraform
+- Intro to Ansible and Terraform